LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 ### Prerequisites

-Wait until the repository you are interested in has the capability of GitHub build.
+Wait until the repository you are interested in add the capability of GitHub build.
 Many of the steps for each repository are the same as what you used (or would use) for Loop, but you need to take some unique steps.
 The directions are structured to minimize the need to jump between the pages.

-* If you have already built Loop using GitHub, it is easy to build the next repository.
+* If you have already built using this GitHub method, it is easy to build the next repository.
 Skip ahead to [Fork and Add Secrets](fork-and-add-secrets)

 * If this is the first repository you have built with GitHub, you must first complete the initial steps found on [GitHub First-Time](../gh-actions/gh-first-time.md).
 When you reach the point where
     * You have created your Match-Secrets repository